English

 • Open all year.

-• The Stackpole Centre Visitor Reception is open from 9 am – 5pm every day through the year apart from Christmas and boxing day.
-The reception can provide tourist information for your visit as well basic snacks and refreshments.
+• The Stackpole Centre Visitor Reception is open from 9am – 5pm every day through the year apart from Christmas and Boxing Day.
+The reception can provide tourist information for your visit as well as basic snacks and refreshments.
 No hot drinks or food.

-• The Boathouse Coffee Shop Opening times vary.
+• The Boathouse Tea-room Opening times vary.
 Please refer to the National Trust Stackpole Estate web page.

 What we can offer